Looking for writing lessons? Boy, are you in the write place! Haw haw.

 I’m from a town which I like to refer to as Bumbleton (this is the pg rated version of the name.
 The R rated version may or may not be related to sodomy), Alberta.
 It is filled with white, tobacco chewing, coverall clad, steel-toed boot wearing tradesmen, most of whom haven’t picked up a book since grade six and can use the word “fuck,” not only as a verb, but as an adjective, adverb, and noun.
-I know, it impresses me too.
-You can imagine how well an English graduate fit in with the rest of Bumbleton.
+I’m sure you can imagine how well an English graduate fits in with the rest of Bumbleton.

 Most important out of all of the information about myself is that I am a writer and an aspiring novelist.